Accelize/drm/doc/drm_integration.rst

 * Launch your FPGA application (Using ``DrmManager.activate`` from the Accelize DRM library).

-* Just after, disconnect the network.
-By consequence, the next license will not be provided to the Hardware.
+* Then, disconnect the network.
+The next license will not be provided to the Hardware.

-* Check that the FPGA application is locked after 2x the license duration (at the session begin, 2 licenses are applied, so the first license duration is 2x the license duration)
+* Check that the FPGA application is locked after 2 license durations (when the activate function is called 2 licenses are provisioned).

-* If the duration is not correct, please check the frequency applied to the DRM Controller clock (DRM_aCLK)
+* If the duration is not correct, you should see in the log a message informing the detected frequency differs from valu ein the configuration file.
+You should also get a DRM_BadFrequency error code.

-If the duration is still not correct, you can contact Accelize
+If the duration is still not correct, please contact Accelize support: :doc:`contacts`
-support: :doc:`contacts`

 .. _Accelize account metering section: https://drmportal.accelize.com/user/metering
 .. _master.metering.accelize.com: https://master.metering.accelize.com